President of Syria: Official residence

 The People's Palace is the official residence of the President of Syria.
 It is located in the western part of Damascus, on Mount Mezzeh, just north of the Mezzeh neighborhood and next to Mount Qasioun, overlooking the city.
 The entire plateau of Mount Mezzeh is part of the palace compound, which is surrounded by a security wall and guard watchtowers.
 In front of the building is a large fountain, and the palace itself mostly consists of empty rooms clad in Carrara marble.
-The Syrian caretaker government later started using the palace for diplomatic events.
+The Syrian caretaker government, and later the transitional government, began using the palace for diplomatic events.

 Before the construction of the new People's Palace on Mount Mezzeh in the early 1990s, Tishreen Palace served as the primary residence of the Assad family.
 On 8 December 2024, during the fall of the Assad regime, anti-Assad forces took control of the palace.
 After the regime fell, Syrians ransacked and looted the palace, inviting much of the public.

-Succession
+Protection

+The Syrian Republican Guard (SRG), also known as the Presidential Guard, is the primary security unit of the Syrian Army.
+Before the fall of the Assad regime, it reportedly consisted of around 60,000 personnel and was organized into two mechanized divisions.
+Its primary mission was to protect the Syrian capital, Damascus, from both foreign and domestic threats.
+Prior to the Syrian civil war, the Republican Guard was the only Syrian military unit permitted to operate within the capital.
+In addition to defending Damascus, the SRG was responsible for protecting the President and key government facilities, including the people's palace.

+Since the fall of the Assad regime, the status of the equipment used by the Republican Guard is currently unknown.
+However, during President Ahmed al-Sharaa's visit to Aleppo, his security detail, possibly part of the Republican Guard, was seen equipped with AKS-74U carbines.
+During his visits to Deir ez-Zor Governorate and Aleppo, his security detail was also seen carrying Kale KCR assault rifles.
+Under the Syrian transitional government, the Syrian Republican Guard operates several Chevrolet Suburbans and Toyota Land Cruisers.

+Travel

+Prior to the fall of the Assad regime, the Ba'athist-led government of Syria operated a Dassault Falcon 900 in 2016, alongside a Dassault Falcon 20E and a Dassault Falcon 50, all of which used special Syrianair callsigns.
+Former President Bashar al-Assad used a Syrianair Airbus A320 during a landmark trip to Saudi Arabia.

+Vacancies and succession

-Article 34 of the Interim Constitution states, "In the event of a vacancy in the presidency, the Vice President shall assume the powers of the President of the Republic.".
+Article 34 of the Constitutional Declaration states, "In the event of a vacancy in the presidency, the Vice President shall assume the powers of the President of the Republic."